intercaetera/formuj/README.md

 };
 ```

+You can also check out the [live demo on CodeSandbox](https://codesandbox.io/s/formuj-demo-yufd9?file=/src/App.js).
+(More examples in the `demo/src` directory).

 ## Another React form framework?

-Formuj was designed with a specific purpose: to build complicated forms rapidly with a reusable library of form controls
+Formuj was designed with a specific purpose: to build complicated forms rapidly with a reusable library of form controls.

 ### When should you use Formuj?